young-sudo/visiumflow/README.md

 </p>

-## Differential Gene Expression Analysis

-Now that the clusters are annotated, we will pseudobulk the data to perform differential gene expression analysis using `DESeq2` on these aggregated counts.
-We will focus on the fibroblast cluster, aiming to identify genes that are differentially expressed between the `Cancer` and `Normal Adjacent` samples.

-To achieve this, we use `Scanpy`’s `aggregate` function to group the `AnnData` object table by the `grouped_clusters` and `sample` in the `AnnData` object metadata.
-We use the `filtered_counts` layer for gene expression and sum the counts, as `DESeq2` requires raw count data as its input.

-`DESeq2` requires three primary inputs: a metadata DataFrame and a counts DataFrame, along with a design formula.

-* The metadata DataFrame maps each sample to its experimental conditions or covariates.
-In the metadata DataFrame, each row is a sample and each column is a condition or covariate.
-* The counts DataFrame contains raw gene counts, with each row representing a sample and each column representing a gene.
-* The design formula is the model `DESeq2` uses to estimate gene expression changes (log2 fold changes) and assess their statistical significance.

-The design formula specifies which factors or covariates from the metadata DataFrame influence gene expression and how they relate to the observed counts.
-Written in R's formula syntax, it typically begins with a tilde `~` followed by the variables from the metadata table that you intend to include in the model.
-For this analysis, we use the formula `~tissue`, which will compare the fibroblasts in the `Cancer` and `Normal Adjacent` samples.

-For more detailed information on `DESeq2` and setting up designs for various studies, see the official `DESeq2` R [documentation](https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#quick-start) and Python [documentation](https://pydeseq2.readthedocs.io/en/stable/).

 ## Discussion

 Upregulation of these genes in fibroblasts contributes to colon cancer progression by remodeling the extracellular matrix (ECM), secreting pro-tumorigenic factors, and fostering an immunosuppressive and pro-invasive tumor microenvironment.